Graylog2/documentation/pages/integrations.rst

    integrations/setup

 Integrations are tools that help Graylog work with external systems.
-Integrations will typically be content packs, inputs, or lookup tables and can either be open source or Enterprise.
+Integrations will typically be content packs, inputs, or lookup tables and can be either Open Source or Enterprise.

 Reference the :doc:`Integrations Setup <integrations/setup>` document for installation instructions.